NicholasBlaskey/DATA440-indep-study/fluid/README.md

 512 would need 2.3GB
 1024 would need 7GB

 512 gives really good detail.
 256 also gives a peak of the detail but not as great.

+By converting the encoding to the PNG with the same settings as b4 we got a time of 45.836481204s.
+Now we are limited by the GPU instead of CPU bound likely.